 The Board believes that Trustee candidates must possess backgrounds, qualifications and attributes that when taken together provide Killam with a broad range of skills and experience.
-When considering potential Trustee nominees, the GN&S Committee reviews available information regarding each potential candidate, including qualifications, experience, skills, integrity, judgment and communication skills, as well as race, gender and ethnicity.
+When considering potential Trustee nominees, the Governance & ESG Committee reviews available information regarding each potential candidate, including qualifications, experience, skills, integrity, judgment and communication skills, as well as race, gender and ethnicity.
 The Board views diversity as a priority and seeks diverse representation among its members.

-The Board approved a written policy relating to the identification and nomination of female Trustees and has committed that gender diversity will be a priority for future Board member appointments.
-Killam achieved its target of increasing the number of women on the Board to two by the end of 2017 and the Board has an additional target of a minimum of three women on the Board by 2020.
-While the Board considers diversity, including gender diversity, an important consideration in its assessment of potential trustee and executive officer nominations, such appointments are made primarily based on skills and experience.
+In 2015, the Board approved a written policy relating to the identification and nomination of female Trustees and committed that gender diversity is a priority.
+Specifically, Killam set a target of increasing the number of women on the Board to two by the end of 2017 and a minimum of three by 2020.
+Killam successfully achieved both targets with two women appointed to the Board by the end of 2017 and a third woman Trustee proposed for election at Killam's 2020 Meeting.